cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 ![Using the Kingsbridge alias](./images/using_alias.png)

 :::note
-When creating an alias in the host file, some people prefer to use the `.local` suffix like in `127.0.0.1 kingsbridge.local` to make clear it is a localhost site.
+When creating an alias in the host file, some people prefer to use the `.local` suffix like in `127.0.0.1 kingsbridge.local` to make clear It's a localhost site.
 If you prefer this, so the URL will be `http://kingsbridge.local:8080`
 :::

 ## Using another port

 Imagine you have another project, no more the `Kingsbrige` one.
-Can you have more than one project running at the same time?
+Can you have many projects running at the same time?
 Yes! of course.

 You just need to make sure to use another, unused, port.